 Instagram Stories allow you to be more informal with your aesthetic, as people expect Stories to be more spontaneous and less curated.
 You can use them to give people behind-the-scenes glimpses at your store or showcase new products.

-A secondary feature of Instagram Stories is that you can create a few permanent ones to display on your profile, highlighting things you really want your potential customers to see.
-Check out what Peridot Decorative Homeware is doing.
-The retailer uses these permanent Story spots to make it easy for people to view interior designs, shop for items, and more.
-They even created custom Story cover images to make them look more attractive!
+Check out what Rose & Funk is doing.
+The retailer uses these permanent Story spots to make it easy for people to view interior designs, shop for items and more.
+They even created custom Story cover images to make them look more attractive.

 Marketing on Pinterest